Monroe County, Arkansas: Major highways

+Transit

+Intercity bus service to the county is provided by Jefferson Lines, which has a stop in Brinkley.

 Utilities

 The Arkansas Department of Health is responsible for the regulation and oversight of public water systems throughout the state.
 Monroe County contains six community water systems: Brinkley Waterworks, Clarendon Waterworks, Holly Grove Waterworks, Roe Waterworks, United Water Association and East Monroe County Water Users.
 Brinkley Waterworks has the largest retail population (4,281), followed by Clarendon (1,640), and Holly Grove (1,010).
 All community water systems in Monroe County use groundwater as their source of raw water, except East Monroe County Water Users, who purchases all water from Brinkley.